The Ten Best Countries To Live In For Expats 2020

 Having four distinct seasons is great – but most veteran expats will tell you to spend at least one winter in Canada before committing – it can be brutal.

-Also, a social life in Canada may prove a little disappointing, consisting mostly of outdoor activities, sports, American TV and shopping.
+Also, social life in Canada may prove a little disappointing, consisting mostly of outdoor activities, sports, American TV and shopping.
 Some expats even say life in medium or small towns is boring.
 The big cities can be terribly expensive to live in, but at least they are vibrant.

 “Canada is a big and diverse country.
 To fit in you need to be open-minded and non-judgemental.
 Important – learn to manage your own taxes.”